Ascend/ascend-deployer/README.en.md

 - When installing AtlasEdge components in versions 2.0.3 and later, the component creates a MindXEdge user by default.

+- When installing the edge components in version 2.0.4, you need to install haveged in advance.
+For example, Ubuntu system uses the command `apt install haveged`.
+After installation, you need to execute `systemctl enable haveged` and `systemctl start haveged` to start the haveged service.

 - If you need to specify the running user and user group, modify the **inventory_file** file.
 The file content is as follows:

 ```